dev-timm/prio-butler/README.md

 ### MVP

 prio butler’s core functionalities focus on making sure that the most important user problems are addressed first.
-The user has the option to create a new task, show a list of all open tasks and their priorities, delete a task and quit the program.
+The user has the option to create new tasks, show a list of all open tasks and their priorities, delete tasks and quit the program.

 ### The Eisenhower Matrix